-Develop intercultural competencies for global careers with international and domestic opportunities through the minor in German studies at Saint Louis University.
-The German studies minor is interdisciplinary in its approach to the development of linguistic and cultural proficiency and requires five courses in German language, literature, and culture, preparing students for immersion and research in German.
+Develop intercultural competencies for global careers and international and domestic opportunities through a minor in German studies at Saint Louis University.
+SLU’s German studies minor is interdisciplinary in its approach to the development of linguistic and cultural proficiency and requires six courses in German language, literature, and culture, preparing students for immersion and research in German.

-A German minor complements other fields of study, such as medicine/health sciences, engineering, sciences, education, international business and international studies, as well as many humanities majors, such as history, political science, library science, philosophy, and theology.
+A German minor complements other fields of study, such as medicine/health sciences, engineering, sciences, education, international business and international studies, and many humanities majors, such as history, political science, library science, philosophy and theology.

-Being competent in more than one language makes students highly competitive in the job market and in the workplace, but also makes them more sensitive to different customs and practices because of the intercultural competencies they bring to interacting with other people.
-With the help of the dedicated and experienced faculty in German, German minors at SLU participate in vigorous and personalized learning as they refine their language skills in German, develop these intercultural competencies, explore the German cultural legacy, and gain familiarity with German within professional and research contexts.
+Being competent in more than one language makes students highly competitive in the job market and in the workplace, but also develops sensitivity to different customs and practices.
+With the help of SLU’s dedicated and experienced German language faculty, German minors at SLU participate in vigorous and personalized learning.
+They refine their language skills, develop intercultural competencies, explore the German cultural legacy, and gain familiarity with German within professional and research contexts.

-SLU's intimate and vibrant German studies program highlights the crucial role of the German-speaking countries in the development of Western Civilization and in modern-day Europe and our global world.
-Students will enjoy a rich and varied curriculum, which draws from Germany’s centuries-long contributions to literature, architecture, painting, sculpture, music, philosophy, theology, and the sciences.
+- SLU’s intimate and vibrant German studies program highlights the crucial role of German-speaking countries in the development of Western civilization, modern-day Europe and our global world.
+Students enjoy a rich and varied curriculum that draws from Germany’s centuries-long contributions to literature, architecture, painting, sculpture, music, philosophy, theology and the sciences.

-The German program places a strong emphasis on language proficiency, intercultural competence, and knowledge of both the earlier and modern time.
-For example, students choose from courses including "Fluency in German" which is taught around contemporary issues in the German-speaking countries, "German for Professional Use,” “Wolfram von Eschenbach’s Parzival: Gender, Race, and Otherness,” or “Modern German Prose and Film.”
+- SLU’s German program places a strong emphasis on language proficiency, intercultural competence, and knowledge of both the earlier and modern time.
+For example, students choose from courses including “Fluency in German,” which is taught around contemporary issues in German-speaking countries, “German for Professional Use,” “Wolfram von Eschenbach’s Parzival: Gender, Race, and Otherness,” or “Modern German Prose and Film.”